-Begin by removing power from the system as described in section 3.1.

-- 1. Push aside the small clamp that covers the edge of the battery.
-When the battery is released, lift it out of the holder. - 2.
+- 1. Remove power from the node as described in section 3.1.
+Remove the node as described in section 3.2. - 2.
+Push aside the small clamp that covers the edge of the battery.
+When the battery is released, lift it out of the holder. - 3.
 To insert a new battery, slide one edge under the lip of the holder with the positive (+) side facing up.
 Then push the other side down until the clamp snaps over it.